jpalala/bulmatheme/README.md

-# Jekyll Boilerplate
+# BulmaTheme for Jekyll Boilerplate

-Jekyll Boilerplate is a lightweight and cleaned up version of the initial [Jekyll](https://jekyllrb.com/) setup.
+[Jekyll Boilerplate](https://github.com/KittyGiraudel/jekyll-boilerplate) is a lightweight and cleaned up version of the initial [Jekyll](https://jekyllrb.com/) setup.
 The motivation behind this project was for me to avoid doing the same things over and over every time I build yet another site with Jekyll.

+This repo adds the [Bulma](https://bulma.io/) [0.7.4](http://versions.bulma.io/0.7.4/) css framework on top of the Jekyll Boilerplate.
 ## Features

 ### Additions